Volunteer in Nepal

 Nepal is a truly special place in the world.
-Nowhere else on the planet can you climb higher, dream bigger and better witness the infinite resilience of humanity than amongst these Himalayan giants and the mosaic of cultures within them.
-Immerse yourself in an ancient Hindu Kingdom at the doorstep of the Himalayas, where you will help families rebuild their homes following a devastating earthquake and teach fundamental English lessons to local children.
-After volunteering, embark on a 2-day whitewater rafting journey down the Trishuli River and search for rhinos, crocodiles, elephants and Bengal tigers on a wildlife safari in Chitwan National Park.
-Extend your trip with a 13-day trek to Everest Base Camp and stand face to face with the tallest mountain in the world, or trek through alpine villages in the Himalayas on GIVE’s Tibetan Frontier Add-On and receive academic credit!
+Nowhere else on the planet can you climb higher, dream bigger and better witness the resilience of humanity than amongst the Himalayas and the mosaic of cultures within them.
+Immerse yourself in an ancient Hindu Kingdom at the doorstep of the Himalayas, where you will help families rebuild their homes following a devastating earthquake and teach fundamental English lessons at local schools.
+After volunteering, descend through the Himalayan foothills on an epic whitewater rafting adventure, landing you back in Kathmandu and the ancient city of Bhaktapur.
+Extend your trip with a 14-day trek to Everest Base Camp to stand face-to-face with the tallest mountain in the world, or trek through alpine villages in the Himalayas on GIVE’s Tibetan Frontier Add-On and receive academic credit!

 Rebuild homes near the epicenter of the 2015 earthquake